lammps/lammps/doc/src/create_atoms.rst

 or to create a tiny system with a handful of particles at specified positions.

-For the *random* style, N particles are added to the system at randomly generated coordinates, which can be useful for generating an amorphous system.
+For the *random* style, *N* particles are added to the system at randomly generated coordinates, which can be useful for generating an amorphous system.
 The particles are created one by one using the specified random number *seed*, resulting in the same set of particle coordinates, independent of how many processors are being used in the simulation.
 Unless the *overlap* keyword is specified, particles created by the *random* style will typically be highly overlapped.
+Various additional criteria can be used to accept or reject a random particle insertion; see the keyword discussion below.
+Multiple attempts per particle are made (see the *maxtry* keyword) until the insertion is either successful or fails.
+If this command fails to add all requsted *N* particles, a warning will be output.

 If the *region-ID* argument is specified as NULL, then the randomly created particles will be anywhere in the simulation box.
 If a